-The following steps should be followed to ensure the proper transfer of samples from the field to the off-site analytical laboratory.
+The following steps should be followed to ensure the proper transfer of samples from the field to the analytical laboratory.

 - 1. Check sample containers against the COC form to ensure all samples intended for shipment are accounted for. - 2.
 Choose the appropriate size cooler (or coolers) and make sure that the outside and inside of the cooler is clean of gross contamination.
-If the cooler has a drain on the outside at the bottom of the cooler, the drain should be capped and thoroughly taped shut with duct tape. - 3.
-The cooler should be lined with a large plastic bag (preferably a bag with a thickness of 3 mil) should be opened and placed inside the cooler. - 4.
-Place the individual fish tissue subsamples (which during the sample processing step had already been placed in plastic bags) into the large plastic bag in the cooler, leaving sufficient room for dry ice to keep the samples cold (i.e., 4°C). - 5.
-Check sample containers against the COC form to ensure all of the sub-samples that were collected are in the cooler. - 6.
+If the cooler has a drain on the outside at the bottom of the cooler, the drain should be capped and thoroughly taped shut with duct tape.

+- 3. The cooler should be lined with a large plastic bag (preferably a bag with a thickness of 3 mil).
+The bag should be opened and placed inside the cooler. - 4.
+Place the individual fish tissue samples (which during the sample processing step have already been placed in plastic bags) into the large plastic bag in the cooler, leaving sufficient room for dry ice to keep the samples frozen. - 5.
+Check sample containers against the COC form to ensure all the samples that were collected are in the cooler. - 6.
 As the samples have a required storage temperature, add enough dry ice to keep the samples refrigerated during overnight shipping (i.e., <0°C).
 Always over-estimate the amount of ice that you think will be required.
-Ice should be enclosed in a resealable plastic bag.
 After all samples and ice have been added to the cooler, use bubble wrap (or other available clean packing material) to fill any empty space to keep the samples from shifting during transport. - 7.
-Sign and date the completed COC form and retain the pink (back) copy for project files.
-Place the rest of the signed COC form in a resealable bag and tape the bag containing the form to the inside of the cooler lid.
+Sign and date the completed COC form and retain a copy or scan for project files.
+Place the signed COC form in a resealable bag and tape the bag containing the form to the inside of the cooler lid.
 Each cooler should contain an individual COC form for the samples contained in each respective cooler.
-If time constraints impact sample shipping and it becomes necessary to combine all of the samples onto a single set of COC forms and the shipment contains multiple coolers, indicate on the outside of the respective cooler "Chain-of-Custody Inside." - 8.
-After the cooler is sufficiently packed to prevent shifting of the containers, close the lid and seal it shut with fiber-reinforced packing tape.
+If time constraints impact sample shipping and it becomes necessary to combine all samples onto a single set of COC forms and the shipment contains multiple coolers, indicate on the outside of the respective cooler "Chain of Custody Inside". - 8.
+After the cooler is sufficiently packed to prevent shifting of the containers, close the lid and seal the cooler shut with fiber-reinforced packing tape.
 The cooler should be taped shut around the opening between the lid and the bottom of the cooler and around the circumference of the cooler at both hinges. - 9.
 As security against unauthorized handling of the samples, apply two COC seals across the opening of the cooler lid.
 One seal should be placed on the front right portion of the cooler and one seal should be placed on the back left portion of the cooler.
 Be sure the seals are properly affixed to the cooler so they are not removed during shipment.
 Additional clear packing tape across the seal may be necessary if the outside of the cooler is wet.